 We enter into various purchase order commitments with full package suppliers.
 We can cancel these arrangements, although in some instances, we may be subject to a termination charge reflecting a percentage of work performed prior to cancellation.
-Historically, such cancellations and related termination charges have not had a material impact on our business.
+Historically, these cancellations and related termination charges have occurred infrequently and have not had a material impact on our business.
+However, as we rely more heavily on our full-package global sourcing network, we expect to incur more of these termination charges, which could increase our cost of goods sold.